Warhammer 40,000: Dawn of War II – Retribution: Plot

 The player's character arrives on Typhon Primaris engaging and battling an opposing faction and defeating their leader.
 (Space Marines vs. Chaos, Eldar vs. Orks, and Imperial Guard vs. Tyranids).
-It is learned that the Imperial Inquisition has deemed the sector beyond redemption, and will be arriving soon to perform Exterminatus on all the inhabitable worlds in the area.
-Later, the faction leader is given the objective to eliminate Azariah Kyras who intends to use the impending Exterminatus as a sacrifice to Khorne and ascend to daemonhood.
-The motivation varies depending on the player's faction, for example the Space Marines, Imperial Guard and Eldar wish to oppose Chaos, their ancient evil enemy; the warlike Orks simply want a good fight and to thump the strongest foes they can find; the Tyranid splinter wishes to overrun the sector and summon a new hive fleet to consume all the biomass; the Chaos faction are Kyras' rivals and wish to surpass him.
+The player is informed that the Imperial Inquisition has deemed the sector beyond redemption, and will be arriving soon to perform Exterminatus on all the inhabitable worlds in the area.
+Later, the faction leader is given the objective to eliminate Azariah Kyras who intends to use the impending Exterminatus as a sacrifice to Khorne and ascend to daemonhood as a deamon prince.
+The motivation varies depending on the player's faction, as the Space Marines, Imperial Guard and Eldar wish to oppose Chaos, their ancient evil enemy; the warlike Orks simply want a good fight and to crush the strongest foes they can find; the Tyranid splinter wishes to overrun the sector and summon a new hive fleet (that is, a vast coordinated swarm of various Tyranid organisms, capable of travelling between star systems) to consume all the biomass; the Chaos faction are Kyras' rivals and wish to surpass him.
 Regardless, it is deemed by the player faction that Kyras must die.
-The player quickly attempts to secure a means of transport off Typhon, escaping a local cult along the way.
+The player's characters quickly attempt to secure a means of transport off Typhon, escaping a local cult along the way.

 Arriving on Calderis, the player character fights against Kyras' Chaos-corrupted Blood Ravens Space Marines, operating under orders to purge the planet.
 After destroying a Warp portal on Aurelia, the faction learns of an attack on Meridian ordered by Kyras and arrives there killing the traitor guardsmen and uncovering a transmission from Kyras revealing his location on Typhon.

 The player character returns to Typhon Primaris to confront Kyras himself, only to be ambushed by Eldar from Craftworld Biel-Tan.
-Wary of a ritual they are undergoing, the player's character kills the Eldar there.
-Following this, Kyras reveals that the Eldar ritual was preventing the Imperial Inquisition fleet from arriving at the sub-sector.
+Wary of a ritual they are carrying out, the player's faction kills the Eldar there.
+Following this, Kyras reveals that the Eldar ritual was preventing the Imperial Inquisition fleet from reaching the sub-sector.
 The Inquisition fleet arrives, beginning Exterminatus on Typhon Primaris.
-The player escapes Typhon before the Exterminatus finishes.
+The player's characters escape Typhon before the Exterminatus finishes.
 A cyclonic torpedo reduces Typhon to ash.

 Finding themselves on the space hulk (a huge conglomeration of drifting space-borne detritus consisting of many wrecked ships) known as the Judgment of Carrion, the player's characters recover, and find their determination to stop Kyras.
 It is deduced that he is hiding on Cyrene, as the planet has already undergone Exterminatus decades ago, and therefore the Inquisition will not travel there to perform Exterminatus again.
-On Cyrene, the player characters launch an attack against a joint alliance of Chaos Space Marines, corrupt Imperial Guardsmen and traitor Blood Ravens by using their most powerful unit against them.
+On Cyrene, the player's faction launches an attack against a joint alliance of Chaos Space Marines, corrupt Imperial Guardsmen and traitor Blood Ravens by using their most powerful unit against them.
 Kyras begins to ascend into daemonhood.
 Gabriel and his 3rd Company launch an attack on Kyras' forces while Gabriel's own command unit confronts the daemon prince himself; however they are defeated by Kyras.
 The player's faction then launches their own attack, ultimately successfully killing Kyras.